Contact Us for a Free Consultation (213) 542-0979

 So, that's an extra three years that's tacked onto the back of that six years, so in a lot of these cases, your exposure could be nine years if you seriously injure somebody.

 What that great bodily injury allegation does, in addition to adding three years to your sentence, also makes the case a strike pursuant to the California Three Strikes Law.
 So, now you have a strike on your record.
-You're going to serve 85% of that time usually.
+You'll usually serve 85% of that time.

 Some of these cases can be very serious.
 Obviously, moving down from a prison sentence, which most people don't get, especially if it's your first offense, you could be facing local time in the Los Angeles County Jail.
-That time could be served at Wayside County Jail or Twin Towers.
+That time could be served at Wayside County Jail or Twin Towers Correctional Facility.

 Protective Orders

-Another effective weapon that the prosecutors use is what's called a protective order.
-Basically, the judge orders the defendant to stay a hundred yards away from the victim in the case, and that's usually while the case is pending and even after the case in many circumstances—especially if it's a felony.
+Another effective tool that prosecutors use is a protective order.
+Essentially, the judge orders the defendant to stay a hundred yards away from the victim in the case, which is typically in effect while the case is pending and often continues even after the case is resolved, especially in felony cases.

-Even if the victim wants the protective order removed, many times, the judges refuse to do it because they feel that the victim is not going to protect themselves, so I'm going to protect them.
+Even if the victim wants the protective order removed, judges often refuse to do so because they feel that the victim is not capable of protecting themselves so that they will protect them.
 I'm going to order the defendant to stay away from them.

-Then if you have a circumstance where somebody gets into an argument or a fight, the neighbors call the police, the police come — nobody's been hit but the people are together and the police can see that there's a protective order there — now the person's going to be arrested.
+Then, suppose you have a circumstance where somebody gets into an argument or a fight.
+In that case, the neighbors call the police, and the police arrive.
+Nobody has been hit, but the people are together, and the police can see that a protective order is in effect.
+Now, the person is going to be arrested.

 They're going to violate that protective order, which is a new crime in and of itself.
-If the person is on probation to a particular court, they will violate the probation.
-Then, they will be exposed to punishment in their domestic violence case—whatever the maximum sentence is for whatever they pled guilty to.
+If the person is on probation with a particular court, they will violate the terms of their probation.
+Then, they will be exposed to punishment in their domestic violence case, whatever the maximum sentence is for whatever they pled guilty to.

-So, there are all sorts of different things that the prosecutor can use.
-They can make the person do AA meetings if they think alcohol is an issue in the case.
-They're going to craft a punishment that fits the crime, and that is going to put the victim in the best position not to have any more issues with this particular defendant.
+Therefore, there are various tools that the prosecutor can utilize.
+They can make the person attend AA meetings if they think alcohol is an issue in the case.
+They're going to craft a punishment that fits the crime, and that will put the victim in the best position to avoid any further issues with this particular defendant.

 So, obviously, you're going want to have a criminal defense attorney that is local to the court where your case is pending, who knows how to handle domestic violence cases and is going to be looking out for your best interest in this situation and really make a strong effort to get you out of the criminal justice system as fast as possible.